steviemilitello/ttrpg-tracker/README.md

 <h1>:books: Description</h1>

 <p>TTRPG Tracker is an app to keep track of your tabletop RPG book collection.
-As a user you can view books, add books to your collection, add new books, and add comments to a book's page.</p>
+As a user you can view books, add books to your collection, remove books from your collection, add new books, sort the books, and add comments to a book's page.</p>

 <h2> :atom_symbol: Getting Started </h2>